xlcnd/datafolder/README.rst

-For your convinience, the `DataFolder` class *discovers* the location of the data folder for you and provides attributes and methods that make it easy to handle the files presente in the data folder.
+For your convinience, the `DataFolder` class *discovers* the location of the data folder for you and provides attributes and methods, that make it easy to handle the files presente in the data folder.